Sam Wanamaker

-Wanamaker became extensively involved in British theater, while continuing film and television work, eventually returning to some Hollywood productions while remaining based in the UK.
+Wanamaker became extensively involved in British theater, while continuing film and television work, eventually returning to some Hollywood productions while continuing to live in the UK.
 There, he is also credited as the person most responsible for the modern recreation of Shakespeare's Globe theatre in London, where he is commemorated in the name of the Sam Wanamaker Playhouse, the site's second theatre.
 He was awarded an honorary CBE for his work.

 Wanamaker was the father of actress Zoë Wanamaker, and the uncle of film historian Marc Wanamaker.

 Early life

 Wanamaker was born in Chicago, the son of tailor Maurice Wattenmacker (Manus Watmakher) and Molly (née Bobele).
 His parents were both Jewish immigrants from the Russian Empire.
 His father Maurice was from Mykolaiv, in present-day Ukraine.
-He was the younger of two brothers, the elder being William, a cardiologist at Cedars-Sinai Medical Center.
+He was the younger of two brothers, the elder being William, who became a cardiologist at Cedars-Sinai Medical Center.

 He trained at the Goodman School of Drama, then at the Art Institute of Chicago (now at DePaul University) and at Drake University.
 He began working with summer stock theatre companies in Chicago and northern Wisconsin, where he helped build the stage of the Peninsula Players Theatre in 1937.